 Rather than simply adhere to AAFCO's bare minimum for testing, which requires only four blood parameters be tested over six months in just six dogs, we tested the recipes over the course of a year, looking at complete blood counts (CBC) and full internal organ chemistry (CHEM) panels in a total of 30 dogs.
 The data led to a research poster and an abstract that was published in the Journal of Animal Physiology and Animal Nutrition and presented at the 2014 AAVN/ACVIM veterinary conference in Tennessee.
 The data showed that not only were the recipes beneficial for long-term feeding, they also promoted healthy functioning of the immune system in dogs.
 In-depth, independent research studies are currently underway to dive deeper into this observed result.

 JustFoodForDogs is also the only fresh whole-food company to have commissioned digestibility studies at a major university.
 The data of these studies were independently published in a peer-reviewed journal by the University of Illinois research team.
 This study measured the actual true digestibility of our six daily diets.
 No fresh pet food company has proven digestibility and until this was published, no digestibility science existed in human-grade fresh pet food.
 The results of this study showed that our food is up to 40% more digestible when compared to similar studies that looked into kibble.
 The article is published in Translational Animal Science [DOI: 10.1093/tas/txz175].
-A second digestibility study has already been completed and scheduled to be independently published by the end of 2020.

 Nutrition Research Advisory Board

 Our Nutrition Research Advisory Board is comprised of thirteen veterinarians, including eight board-certified specialists, who help steer the selection and direction of research funded by the company to inform and guide the future of pet nutrition.

 Dr. Adam Davis, DVM